 At The Spinney Primary School, we are committed to safeguarding and promoting the welfare of children and we expect all staff and volunteers to share this commitment.
 Child protection is paramount!

-We have a number of key policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy and Keeping Children Safe in Education 2019 document.
+We have a number of key policies and procedures in place that contribute to our safeguarding commitment.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about children are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.
 Sometimes we will need to explore and discuss things with you and we may even get things wrong, but this is because we have a duty to act in the best interest of the child.
 Our aim wherever possible is to work in partnership with children and families.